bhboyle/ESP32_Light_Switch/README.md

 5. ~~Triggering via Wed interface~~
 6. Fits into a standard wall box in North America
 7. ~~Standard Normally open switching and three way switching~~
 8. If I can figure it out, I would like the switch to know if the switched circuit is active.
 Meaning, if the switch is on.
-This will require a means to measure the current on the switched side. **This version of the board does not have this feature.
+This will require a means to measure the current on the switched side.
+This is only useful in the 3-way mode as it does not necessarily matter what state the relay is in for the circuit to be on. **This version of the board does not have this feature.
 Maybe the next version**
 9. LED colors.
 Red - Boot up, Yellow - WIFI connected, Green - WIFI and MQTT connected, Blue = AP is active
 10. Remember power state for power failures using preferences